kuanyoow/GCD4_project/codebook.md

 The next 60 columns represents the averages of the various measurements on the mean and standard deviation for each measurement.

+# The workflow to generate the tidy dataset was as follows:

+Load the various train and test datasets into a dataframe.

+Label the various columns with a more descriptive name.

+Merge the datasets into a dataframe with the train and test assigned with the label "type".

+Select the mean and standard variation variable columns.

+Replace the numerical activity with a more descriptive activity.

+Create a new dataframe with a summary of averages according each "subject", "activity" and "type".